Arachni/arachni/README.md

 You can find an up-to-date sample report here: {Arachni::Reports::AP}<br/>
 And a more complex HTML report here: {Arachni::Reports::HTML}

+### Plug-in Management ({Arachni::Plugin})

+ - Modular design
+    - Very easy to add new plug-ins.
+    - Plug-ins are framework demi-gods, they have direct access to the framework instance.
+    - Can be used to add any functionality to Arachni.

 ### Trainer subsystem ({Arachni::Module::Trainer})

 The Trainer is what enables Arachni to learn from the scan it performs